Family Adventure Travel: Going From Resortist to Adrenaline Junkie

 This is our family now.
 Getting in nature and prioritizing activities (hiking, climbing, surfing, biking) in new or remote locations has become our definition of adventure travel.
 We are constantly looking for bucket list outdoor adventures.
 Occasionally, we pass by a city and may have to look on trip advisor for the best brewery, but usually, we are scouring TheOutbound.com for backpacking trips or hikes we’ve never heard of.
 Our phones are loaded with apps such as Surfline, Magic Seaweed, Mountain or Bike project, and Climb Away.
 My Pinterest boards are covered with places to hike and destinations like Patagonia, New Zealand, and Indonesia.
 Our sports dictate our travel and if it happens to include a hot shower that’s a bonus.
 But adventure and experiences always take priority over the frivolity of food and comfort.
 If you are looking for this type of adventure travel, start by making sports a priority in your ever day life.
 Spend your weekends exploring more off-the-beaten-path locations in your own backyard.
-Consider hiring a guide to take you on your first big adventure.
+Consider hiring a guide (like us!) to take you on your first big adventure.

 Stage 5 of Adventure Travel: Adrenaline Junkies